deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Like he did."
 Jess agreed.
 "I think that's what love is, is understanding when one of you comes first.
 Sometimes it's you, sometimes it's him."

 She hesitated, then decided to put her money where her mouth was and say what seemed like a good idea at the time.
-"And…Ava, he's a soldier now.
-Soldiers…they don't always come back.
-I think you're going to need to get used to trying to live as well as you can '*in the moment*' and not…and figure out how you're going to get by without him, if that ever happens."
+"And...Ava, he's a soldier now.
+Soldiers...they don't always come back.
+I think you're going to need to get used to trying to live as well as you can '*in the moment*' and not...and figure out how you're going to get by without him, if that ever happens."

 A banging in the hallways made them both look up—it was the clear sound of the class starting to arrive.
 "If you want to borrow a hairbrush, there's one in my office, on the desk."
 Jess offered.

 Ava smiled.
 It wasn't a strong smile, but it was genuine.
 "Thanks, Jess.
-I needed…thank you."
+I needed...thank you."

 Jess gave her another hug.
 "I hope I helped."